Columbia, Kentucky: In popular culture

 Columbia, Kentucky was depicted in the film Resurrection Mary starring Wilford Brimley in 2002.
-The film was directed by another Columbia native, Matthew Eric Arnold as part of the USC School of Cinematic Arts graduate thesis program and won awards at the Big Bear Lake International Film Festival.
+The film was directed by another Columbia native, Matthew Arnold (director) as part of the USC School of Cinematic Arts graduate thesis program and won awards at the Big Bear Lake International Film Festival.
 The filming was featured on local news stations and in USA Today.